-Answer: It is the index number which measures the average change in the prices.
-The specific class of consumer pays this price for goods and services consumed by then in the current year in comparison with a base year.
+It is an index number that measures the average change in the prices.
+The specific class of consumer pays this price for goods and services consumed in the current year in comparison with a base year.

 What is the wholesale price index?

 The wholesale price index calculates the relative difference in the prices of goods traded in the wholesale markets.

 State the two types of price index numbers.

 The two types of price index numbers are:

 - Consumer price index

 The base year should be a year without wide fluctuations, neither very long nor concise period of study and for which reliable data are available.